 Colonization of the North American coast might have evolved differently if the English expedition sent to Roanoke Island by Sir Walter Raleigh in the 1580s had established a lasting foothold on the Outer Banks.
 When that colony was "lost," English attention turned to better harbors farther north, postponing colonization between Chesapeake Bay and Spanish Florida.
 Since nothing came of King Charles I's grant of "Carolana" to Sir Robert Heath in 1629, King Charles II bestowed the same region on eight (8) of his loyal supporters soon after the English Restoration of 1660.

 Along Carolina's northern border, Virginia settlers had begun to drift south in the 1650s and 1660s.
 The first arrivals settled along Albemarle Sound, and others continued south to the Pamlico and Neuse rivers.
-Known initially as Albemarle, the portion of Carolina north of Cape Fear had a separate governor designated by the Lords Proprietors and by 1712 was known as North Carolina.
-A year earlier the powerful Tuscaroras had began a war on the European newcomers but were defeated in 1713.
+Known initially as Albemarle, the portion of Carolina north of Cape Fear had a separate governor designated by the Lords Proprietors and by 1712 was officially known as North Carolina, although many had used North Carolina for decades.
+A year earlier the powerful Tuscarora Indians had began a war on the European newcomers but were defeated in 1713.
 Many of the tribe's survivors then moved north to rejoin the Iroquois League.
-Two years later, the Yamasees and their Creek allies attacked South Carolina; only the refusal of the Cherokees to join in the conflict saved the colony from total destruction.
+Two years later, the Yamassees and their Creek allies attacked South Carolina; only the refusal of the Cherokees to join in the conflict saved the southern colony from total destruction.

 All along the coast, expansion met Indian resistance.
 More than a century of contact with Spanish explorers and missionaries had spread European diseases among Native Americans.
 The devastation had already been enormous, obliterating small coastal tribes and continuing to reach farther inland.
 In the 1690s, Smallpox devastated the Cherokees in southern Appalachia, cutting in half a nation of more than thirty thousand persons.
 After 1670, English slaving raids compounded Indian loss to disease.
 As their numbers declined, Piedmont inhabitants elected to fight, beginning with the Iroquoian tribe known as the Tuscaroras.

-Prior to 1663, the Albemarle section lay as a geographical and political orphan.
+Prior to 1663, the Albemarle region lay as a geographical and political orphan.
 Included in the grant of the "Province of Carolana" made by King Charles I in 1629 to Sir Robert Heath, his Attorney General, the colony had languished and, except for small settlements, had lain fallow.
-Carolina's first Proprietor had discovered that the expense of colonization was too great for one man to bear, and his neglect increased after England was ripped asunder by the violent upheavals of its own Civil War.
+Carolina's first Proprietor had discovered that the expense of colonization was too great for one man to bear, and his neglect increased after England was ripped asunder by the violent upheavals of its own civil war (1642-1651).

-The Carolina Charter of 1663 endowed the Lords Proprietors with vast and extensive powers, in which lay the seeds of rebellion; yet these perquisites were not unique for grants of this era.
-The English reaction against republicanism and their willingness to rest awhile on the plateau of monarchism was not to make its way across the Atlantic, and within the next fifteen years a rash of little rebellions were to light up the southern colonies along the American seaboard.
+The Carolina Charter of 1663 endowed the eight (8) new Lords Proprietors with vast and extensive powers, in which lay the seeds of rebellion; yet these perquisites were not unique for grants of this era.
+The English reaction against republicanism and their willingness to rest awhile on the plateau of monarchism was not to make its way across the Atlantic, and within the next fifteen years a rash of little rebellions were to light up the southern colonies along the Atlantic seaboard.

 These aristocratic privileges, however, were tempered with the imposition of certain limitations upon the activities of the Lords Proprietors.
 The power of legislation was not ultimate with them, for laws could be enacted only with the "advice, assent and approbation of the freemen" of Carolina.
 In a like manner, it was necessary that these laws be "reasonable, and not repugnant or contrary" to the statutes of England.
 An additional measure of protection for the inhabitants lay in the extension to them of all the rights of Englishmen.
 And, possibly to prevent the religious upheaval that had rocked England for more than a quarter of a century, the Lords Proprietors were authorized to grant religious freedom to all those whose theology conformed, or nearly so, to that of the Church of England, and which did not "in any wise disturb the Peace and safety thereof or scandalize or reproach the said Liturgy, formes and Ceremoneyes" of the Anglican establishment.